fdemian/jqTerminal/README.md

 ###Try it out!

-You can try a demo of the console [Here] (http://fdemian.github.io/jqTerminal/ "JQTerminal Demo").
+You can try a demo of the console [here] (http://fdemian.github.io/jqTerminal/ "JQTerminal Demo").

 ###Code Conventions